Our focus is on mobilising evidence and organisational knowledge to underpin productivity, quality, safety and efficiency gains across the NHS.

 You can also download the promotional KM Toolkit Postcard.

-Members of the Toolkit task and finish group
+Former members of the Toolkit task and finish group

 Jackie McGuire, Northumbria Healthcare NHS Foundation Trust